Duncan1106/Adaptive-Solar-EV-Charging/README.md

    To use the script, simply run it using the command specified above.
    The --buffer argument specifies the amount of power that should remain untouched and not be used for EV charging.
 This power should be available for other home consumers.
    The --style argument specifies the style in which the EV should get charged:
+    - Python 3.7 or higher installed on your computer
+    - Git installed on your computer
     - A more aggressive charging style should result in fewer stops but potentially more power drawn from the grid.
     - A more conservative charging style should result in more stops but nearly no power drawn from the grid.

  ## Contributing
   Contributions to this project are welcome.
 To contribute, follow these steps: